JimDesu/basis-lang/spec.md

 **The union carries no language-level discriminator.** A union slot is *just bytes*; the language tracks neither which candidate is currently active nor any tag identifying it.
 Discrimination is the user's responsibility &mdash; typically by storing an enumeration value alongside the union in a containing record, or by deriving the active candidate from contextual information already implicit in the program.

 The choice not to attach a language-level discriminator to unions is structural.
-A discriminator on every union would force a discriminator-byte allocation cost on every union and would commit the language to a witness mechanism inside the buffer-backed side of the type system.
-Both costs are inappropriate for the lower-level coding role unions occupy: programs that want safe tagged sums use **variants** (&sect;5.12), which carry both a tag and a witness; programs that want byte-overlay efficiency at the cost of programmer-managed discrimination use unions.
+A discriminator on every union would force a discriminator-byte allocation cost on every union and would commit the language to a dictionary mechanism inside the buffer-backed side of the type system.
+Both costs are inappropriate for the lower-level coding role unions occupy: programs that want safe tagged sums use **variants** (&sect;5.12), which carry both a tag and a dictionary; programs that want byte-overlay efficiency at the cost of programmer-managed discrimination use unions.
 The two surfaces serve different needs, and the distinction is preserved by giving each its own discrimination model.
 The union/variant pair is the buffer-backed/non-buffer surface manifestation of the byte-overlay-versus-tagged-sum design choice.

 Unions are nominally typed (&sect;5.4): two `.union` declarations with identical candidate sets produce two distinct types.
 Inline forms are admitted, with the per-declaration-site nominal-distinctness rule applying as for records.